-Often, single ingredient cookery books can be a little too gimmicky, adding the chosen ingredient to recipes in which it doesn’t really belong or contribute much just to shoe-horn them into the book.
-But I really like the kind of recipes Sever has included in her collection – I’m drawn to Light, Crisp Vanilla Waffles, Vanilla Cloud Cake, Tres Leches Cake, Vanilla Snaps, Vanilla Biscotti, Vanilla Bean Marshmallows and Vanilla Mojito, amongst others.
+Often, single ingredient cookery books can be a little too gimmicky, adding the chosen ingredient to recipes in which it doesn’t really belong or contribute just to shoe-horn them into the book.
+But I really like the kind of recipes Sever has included in her collection – I’m drawn to Light, Crisp Vanilla Waffles; Vanilla Cloud Cake; Tres Leches Cake; Vanilla Snaps; Vanilla Biscotti; Vanilla Bean Marshmallows and Vanilla Mojito, amongst others.

-There are some weaknesses with the book too: the index is truly appalling – it lists over a third of the recipes under “vanilla”, which is surely a given in every single recipe in the book and should have been excluded as an ingredient in the index)
+There are some weaknesses with the book though: the index is truly appalling – it lists over a third of the recipes under “vanilla”, which is surely a given in every single recipe in the book (and should have been excluded as an ingredient in the index)

-Not all recipes have accompanying photographs, which is a shame as those which do instantly appeal more strongly.
+Not all recipes have accompanying photographs, which is a shame since those that do instantly appeal more strongly.